CathalD/BlueCarbon_Eelgrass_Workshop/02_Project_Planning/README.md

 ---

 Before we dive into sampling design, let's first take a step back and consider what we even mean by sampling.

+**Sampling** is based on probability-based estimation methods.
+It is used when directly measuring an entire population or area is impractical because of its size.
+Instead, a small sample is measured and used to estimate the value of the whole.
+Each estimate is accompanied by two measures of uncertainty: a confidence level (the probability that the estimate reflects the true value) and a margin of error (the range within which the true value is expected to fall).
+As a result, every estimate has three components: the estimate itself, a confidence level, and a margin of error.

 <table>
 <tr>